hupratt/aws-scripting/SAS/certification.md

 - [ ] DATA step.<br/>
 - [ ] Export data to Microsoft Excel using the SAS/ACCESS XLSX engine.<br/>
 - [ ] Note: All 23 main objectives will be tested on every exam.
 The 70 expanded objectives are<br/>
-- [ ] provided for additional explanation and define the entire domain that could be tested.- [ ] <br/>
+- [ ] provided for additional explanation and define the entire domain that could be tested.<br/>
 <br/>